 Emulsifiers are very common in packaged foods which helps to extend the shelf life of foods and keep ingredients from separating.
-Emulsifiers are common in many foods we eat daily from mayonnaise, salad dressing, biscuits and yes even peanut butter.
+Emulsifiers are common in many foods we eat daily from mayonnaise, salad dressing, biscuits, and yes even peanut butter.
 A number of research studies have shown how these ingredients negatively affect the makeup of our gut bacteria and damage the protective mucous layer that shields our intestinal tract, resulting in inflammation and can lead to bacterial infection.
 (Think of IBS, and Crohn’s disease.)

 Artificial Food Coloring

 Alcohol is very effective at killing bacteria which is why it is used in sanitary wipes, mouth wash and for cleaning cuts and minor injuries.
-Consuming to much alcohol found in beer and other drinkable spirits can again reduce your good gut bacteria.
+Consuming too much alcohol found in beer and other drinkable spirits can again reduce your good gut bacteria.

 Cheap Meat & Dairy

-Eating excessive cheap (red) meat is widely identified as a cause of heart disease, high cholesterol and high blood pressure add alcohol and you get the perfect combination for gout and other diseases, artificial hormones and GMO’s.
+Eating excessive cheap (red) meat is widely identified as a cause of heart disease, high cholesterol, and high blood pressure add alcohol and you get the perfect combination for gout and other diseases, artificial hormones, and GMOs.

-Cheap commodity milk can contain GMO’s & artificial hormones.
+Cheap commodity milk can contain GMOs & artificial hormones.
 Many people have low lactase enzymes and lack the enzymes to break down milk protein.

-Real milk is not cheap, reduce how much you consume, make it count with quality small local farmed organic milk.
+Real milk is not cheap, reduce how much you consume, and make it count with quality small local farmed organic milk.
 You will feel the difference.

 Organic meat & dairy are key to better health.
-Organic A two gene milk can help you get the minerals and vitamins you need.
+Organic A two-gene milk can help you get the minerals and vitamins you need.

-The new plant based highly processed meats are high in GMO soy and other ingredients that have been linked to cancer.
+The new plant-based highly processed meats are high in GMO soy and other ingredients that have been linked to cancer.
 Your body can not identify artificial ingredients, most of it will be stored as fat and can wreak havoc on your digestive system and microbiome.